matn7/CS-Notes/src/main/java/deployment/LINUX.md

 - An alias is a custom nickname for a command or pipeline.
 - Aliases go in a **.bash_aliases** file in your home folder.
-- alias aliasName="command1 -options args | command2 -options args ..."
+- Alias aliasName="command1 -options args | command2 -options args ..."
-- aliases are accessible when you restart your terminal.
+- Aliases are accessible when you restart your terminal.

 ## Linux filesystem